SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 The solution is to abandon your project and take up a peaceful career herding sheep. *Or*, you'll need to convert the computed property into a piece of data.
-And then, whenever that data needs to change - like whenever the `searchTerm` changes - you'll call a method that will *make* the AJAX call and *update* that data once its done.
+And then, whenever that data needs to change - like whenever the `searchTerm` changes - you'll call a method that will *make* the Ajax call and *update* that data once its done.

 So... let's do this!
 The first step is to add a piece of data that can hold the filtered products.
-But, actually, now that we're not trying to keep *all* the products in the `products` data so that we can filter based off of it, whenever our AJAX call finishes, it's now ok to *change* that `products` array directly.
+But, actually, now that we're not trying to keep *all* the products in the `products` data so that we can filter based off of it, whenever our Ajax call finishes, it's now ok to *change* that `products` array directly.
 So instead of adding a *new* piece of data - we'll just change products.

 Sweet!
 This means that, up in the template, we should change `filteredProducts`